Suitable for everyone, these walk-in classes offer practical methods to improve the quality of our lives through meditation and Buddhist teachings.

-A: Kadampa Meditation Center Washington is a registered 501(c)3 non-profit organization run entirely by volunteers, none of whom receive a salary.
-Funds received are used to rent or maintain facilities for these classes, and any surplus is donated to the International Temples Project.
+A: Kadampa Meditation Center Washington is a registered 501(c)3 non-profit organization run entirely by volunteers.
+Supporter donations and fees are used to rent or maintain facilities for these classes, and any surplus is donated to the International Temples Project.
 We make every effort to keep fees low and, for most classes and events, reduced rates are available to senior citizens and full-time students.
 If you would like to attend an event but are unable to afford the fee, please contact the Administrative Director at least one week in advance.

 A: No, please feel free to drop in whenever you like.
 Attending the entire series of classes is highly beneficial, as each class builds on the next.
 However, each class is taught in such a way that you can derive value from attending even just once.